 We recommend the following tools:

 Machete with Scabbard

 We like the Tramontina 14-18 inch version.
 My personal preference is 16″ with a wooden handle.
 We advise a scabbard as well.
 Other brands will also serve you well.
 But we recommend one with a sharp tip as opposed to other shapes.
 Remember that the bolo styles will be hard to fit in a scabbard.
 Here in Hawaii, Lowes sells an 18inch version with a nylon scabbard for $20.
-It can also be found on amazon.
-Click Here for link.
+It can also be found on Amazon.
+Click Here for the link.

 Pruners with carrying case.

 You can pay as much as $50 for a Felco version but my friend Antonio said he’s had his for 17 years and never sharpened them once.
 I have other friends that swear by these Japanese pruners:

 They are a great deal at around $30 and come in three sizes.
 Click Here for link.

 I have had a pair of this ARS version for the past two years and they have served me well.
 They run about $50 – $60.
 Click Here for link.